marco402/plugin-Rtl433-for-SdrSharp/README.md

          The export button allows to save the data in text format which can be reloaded by a spreadsheet(calc... separator:tabulation).
          The name of the file is that of the window.CAUTION overwriting the file without confirmation.
          If the Recordings folder of SDRSharp exists, the files will be saved in it otherwise in the SDRSharp folder.
 Version 1.5.1.0
 		Window list message display last message at the top.
 Version 1.5.2.0
 		Export First message at the first position like 1.5.0.0.
+Version 1.5.3.0
+  -Modifications
+      -Messages list window
+          Index error when signal is weak(I failed to reproduce it).
+          Addition test on the number of columns to follow...
+          Added 2 additional columns, to see if the problem comes from a bad column header which will display it.
+          This shouldn’t be happening, the names of the headers are in "hard" in code RTL_433?

+      -Change of SDRsharp reference for compilation:
+          The plugin_rtl433 with sdrsharp-x86-dotnet4(1784) or 1777 version only works with the version used as reference(1632) in visual studio.
+          By referencing the sdrsharp-x86-dotnet4(1784) version, the plugin works on the 1784 but also on the 1777...
 ## Installation
 ​Warning:2 different SDRSharp installations.